xbeat/Machine-Learning/README.md

 The Cayley-Hamilton theorem is a fundamental result in linear algebra that relates a square matrix to its characteristic polynomial.
 In the context of neural networks, this theorem can be leveraged to optimize the training process and improve the network's performance.

+## Stochastic Gradient Descent Outperforms Batch Gradient Descent

+Introduction to Gradient Descent Optimization

+Gradient descent optimization serves as the backbone of machine learning model training, where the algorithm iteratively adjusts parameters to minimize the loss function.
+The mathematical foundation relies on computing partial derivatives to determine the steepest descent direction.

 ## Marketing Analytics Fundamentals with Python

 Introduction Marketing Analytics Fundamentals with Python Welcome to this TikTok series, where we'll explore the fundamentals of marketing analytics using the powerful Python programming language.